compgenomicslab/Neighbours_package/README.md

 **Neighbours_package v2**

-This is the new package for neighbours analysis.
+This is the new package for gene neighbourhood analysis.
 The package contains two main scripts:

 A) neigh.py  <br />